Twin's Difficult Birth Put A Project Designed To Reduce C-Sections To The Test

 Marino rolls an ultrasound across Melisa's belly, hoping the scan will show a foot.
 But Bryce's feet are out of sight and out of reach.

-Marino has had more experience than most obstetricians with transverse babies and this procedure, known as a breech extraction; she asks to try.
+Marino has had more experience than most obstetricians with transverse babies, and this procedure, known as a breech extraction; she asks to try.
 She reaches into Melisa's uterus while Levesque moves to Melisa's right side and uses her forearm to shift Bryce and push him down.
-Dever, the head of obstetrics, has come into the room, and takes over the ultrasound.
+Dever, the head of obstetrics, has come into the room and takes over the ultrasound.
 At least six doctors and nurses encircle Melisa, whose face is taut.
 Shaun frowns.

 "Babe, you OK?" he asks.